kdavies4/ModelicaRes/doc/index.rst

 .. only:: html

+  The `loadres script <loadres.html>`_ helps to load simulation and linearization results from the command line.
 The top-level module, :mod:`modelicares`, provides direct access to the most important classes and functions.
 Others must be accessed through their submodules.
 The :mod:`modelicares.simres` submodule has classes to load, analyze, and plot simulation results.
 The :mod:`modelicares.linres` submodule has a class to load, analyze, and plot results from linearizing a model.
 The :mod:`modelicares.multi` submodule has functions to load and plot results from multiple data files at once.
 The :mod:`modelicares.exps` submodule has tools to set up and manage simulation experiments.
 The :mod:`modelicares.texunit` submodule has functions to translate Modelica_ *unit* and *displayUnit* strings into LaTeX_-formatted strings.
 The last submodule, :mod:`modelicares.util`, has general supporting functions.

   For a list of changes, please see the `change log <Changelog.html>`_.
 A PDF version of this documentation is available `here <ModelicaRes.pdf>`_.